The Best Football Cities Across Europe

 There’s really no point in arguing over which league is the best in Europe.
 The same goes when it comes to the passion of their fans.
 Munich has some of the most passionate in the world and fortunately has the teams to back it up.

 Its two main national teams are TSV 1860 München and the more internationally recognized FC Bayern München (München being the German for Munich).
 The latter has won the UEFA Champion’s League 5 times and been runner up just as many, making them the third most successful team in the league’s history.

 You can also see both teams play in the Bundesliga, the country’s top national league.
 If you manage to book well enough in advance, a derby between these two teams in the Allianz Arena will be an unforgettable experience.

 While Madrid may be both the current reigning UEFA champions, it is FC Barcelona who are the current title holders of La Liga, Spain’s most prestigious football league.
 The Camp Nou ground offers visits yearlong as fans try to get as close as they can to the esteemed history of the club.

 Tickets are available for games, but it is always a good idea to book in advance.
-In Barcelona, you can get to the hallowed ground in 40 minutes from the K+K Hotel Picasso, taking a stroll through the city's famous Gothic quarter before you do.
-If you do, you can take advantage of our Spanish Delights special package which allows you to sample more than just the famous football culture.
+In Barcelona, you can get to the hallowed ground in 40 minutes from the K+K Hotel Picasso, taking a stroll through the city’s famous Gothic quarter before you do.
+If you do, you can take advantage of our Spanish Delights special offer which allows you to sample more than just the famous football culture.